apollographql/apollo-client/docs/source/api/link/apollo-link-rest.md

 ## Mutations

-You can write also mutations with the apollo-link-rest, for example:
+You can write also mutations with the @apollo/link-rest, for example:

 ```graphql
   mutation deletePost($id: ID!) {